Why This Matters

 Pollution (Air, Water, and Soil)

-• Bioaccumulation and biomagnification concentrate toxins like mercury and DDT up food chains, with top predators receiving the highest doses
+- Bioaccumulation and biomagnification concentrate toxins like mercury and DDT up food chains.
+Each trophic level accumulates higher concentrations, so top predators receive the highest doses.

-• Acid deposition lowers soil and water pH, mobilizing toxic aluminum and leaching essential nutrients like calcium
+- Acid deposition lowers soil and water pH, mobilizing toxic aluminum and leaching essential nutrients like calcium from the soil.

 Climate Change

-• Range shifts force species poleward and upslope as temperature envelopes move, averaging 6.1 km per decade toward the poles
+- Range shifts force species poleward and upslope as their temperature envelopes move, averaging about 6.1 km per decade toward the poles.

-• Phenological mismatch occurs when temperature cues desynchronize interdependent species—pollinators emerging before flowers bloom, for example
+- Phenological mismatch occurs when temperature cues desynchronize interdependent species.
+A classic example: pollinators emerging before the flowers they depend on have bloomed, so both species suffer.

-Compare: Pollution vs. Climate Change—both alter chemical conditions, but pollution typically has localized, often reversible effects while climate change operates globally with long lag times.
-For FRQs on biogeochemical cycles, connect both: nitrogen pollution causes local eutrophication while excess atmospheric CO2CO_2 drives global ocean acidification.
+Compare: Pollution vs. Climate Change โ both alter chemical conditions, but pollution typically has localized, often reversible effects while climate change operates globally with long lag times.
+You can connect both through biogeochemical cycles: nitrogen pollution causes local eutrophication while excess atmospheric CO2โ drives global ocean acidification.

 Biological Disruption